boku7/boku7.github.io/_posts/2021-07-12-ArtOfDeviceCodePhish.md

   - [Windows 10 VM Download](https://developer.microsoft.com/en-us/windows/downloads/virtual-machines/)

 ### Outlook Application
-+ On your windows 10 VM, install office by going to www.office.com, logging in with your licensed phishing user, and clicking the "Install Office" button on the splash page.
++ On your windows 10 VM, install office by going to [office.com](https://www.office.com), login, and click the "Install Office" button from the splash page.
 + I have noticed that while creating HTML emails from different operating systems & email clients, formatting can change drastically.
   - The Outlook desktop app on windows appears to be the most stable client to send from.
 You may need to adapt this based on your targets email client environment.